 The industry is hungry for talent and your average performing employees are receiving higher pay over last year.
 As much as it hurts to lose people that have contributed to the success of the business, high performing firms realize that growth can move faster than your team’s ability to develop.
 If your competition is willing to pay higher for lower performers, the organization should embrace the opportunity to level up on talent, potentially at a lower cost.
-As employee related costs continue to rise, firms should embrace the opportunity to reassess talent and contribution to improve.
+As employee related costs continue to rise, firms should embrace the opportunity to reassess talent acquisition and contribution to improve.

 Now is the Perfect Time to Reimagine Producer Compensation Plans

 Take a white board out in your conference room.
 At the top write, “what do we need to change in our current producer compensation program to incent new business and protect profitability?”
 As a firm leader, you should clearly define why it is important to make changes to compensation plans.
 In this environment, the goal should be focused on retaining your best while managing your long-term goals as it relates to client services, necessary staff as you grow, and margin expectations.
 A quality shift in your plan can be critical in driving higher quality talent across the board.
 Technology, marketing initiatives, cross-sell, role redefinition, tiered sales roles, mentorship and evaluating unique commission schedules are all potential ways to differentiate your compensation model.

 Now is the time for your firm to ensure you have a compensation model in place that will support your growth goals while attracting and retaining your key talent.